 To learn more about writing tasks, see:

 Feedback is the engine of writing improvement and writing instructors are the facilitators of that feedback.
 Eli makes it easier for instructors to design and coordinate feedback activities that will improve the feedback students give each other and yield more effective revisions.

 Eli makes it easy to create review groups using one of these strategies:

 As you form groups, be aware that only prepared writers are ready to give and receive feedback.
-Eli makes it easy to exclude unprepared or late writers from groups (denoted by a sheet a paper with red x at the bottom).
+Eli makes it easy to exclude unprepared or late writers from groups (denoted by a sheet of paper with red x at the bottom).
 When these writers get back on-pace, you can drag-and-drop them into a group.